sushichan044/hono-header-handling/README.md

   1. Run `c.header(FOO,BAR,{append:true})` and then run `c.header` to set the `Content-Type` header.
   2. Access `Context.res` getter before `Context.#newResponse` is called.

+In practice, this behavior can occur depending on the combination and order of various Middlewares.

 ## Detailed Description

 This section explains the cause of the problem in detail, following the flow of the reproduced implementation of `src/index.ts`.